 IMERC 2015 - 2020 Strategic Plan (PDF)

 Starting in 1999 the states in the Northeast and other parts of the country actively began to pursue enactment of legislation focused on reducing mercury in products and waste.
-In the Northeast these efforts focused on enactment of provisions of the Mercury Education and Reduction Model Legislation.
-In 2001 the Northeast Waste Management Officials' Association (NEWMOA) launched the Interstate Mercury Education and Reduction Clearinghouse (IMERC) to provide:
+In the Northeast, these efforts focused on enactment of provisions of the Mercury Education and Reduction Model Legislation.
+In 2001 NEWMOA launched the Interstate Mercury Education and Reduction Clearinghouse (IMERC) to provide:

-The IMERC state members include California, Connecticut, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, North Carolina, Rhode Island, Vermont, and Washington.
+The IMERC state members include Connecticut, Louisiana, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, North Carolina, Rhode Island, Vermont, and Washington.

-Overall IMERC facilitates deliberations that provide advice and assistance to the individual states for their decision-making.
+Overall, IMERC facilitates deliberations that provide advice and assistance to the individual states for their decision-making.
+Specifically, IMERC:

 IMERC's membership includes NEWMOA and non-NEWMOA member state government agencies.
-All member states that participate in the Clearinghouse pay an annual fee and have a vote on the recommendations made by the Clearinghouse to the states.
+All members pay an annual fee and have a vote on the recommendations made by the Clearinghouse to the states.
 All state representatives to IMERC are appointed by the responsible State Agency Commissioner/Director.

 NEWMOA's staff provides logistical, facilitation, and technical support for the activities of IMERC.